DTC: Deep Tracking Control: Materials and Methods

 \subsection{Training}

-Solving the \ac{TO} problem at the policy frequency during training was found to provoke poor local optima.
-In such a case, the optimizer adapts the solution after each policy step.
-If the agent is not able to follow the reference trajectory, the optimizer will adapt to the new state s.t. the tracking problem becomes feasible again.
+Solving the \ac{TO} problems at the policy frequency during training was found to provoke poor local optima.
+In such a case, the optimizer adapts the solution after each policy step: If the agent is not able to follow the reference trajectory, the optimizer will adapt to the new state s.t. the tracking problem becomes feasible again.
 This means that the agent can exhibit ``lazy'' behavior and still collect some rewards.
-We prevent such a local optimum by updating the optimizer only at a leg touch-down (i.e., after $0.465$ seconds).
-This also greatly reduces learning time because computational costs are reduced by a factor of $23$ compared to recomputing the trajectories at the policy frequency.
-After a robot fell (on average, once every $18$ seconds), was pushed (after $10$ seconds) or its twist commands changed (three times per episode), the optimized trajectories are not valid anymore.
+We prevent such a local optimum by updating the optimizer only at a leg touch-down (after $0.465$ seconds).
+This also greatly reduces learning time because computational costs are reduced by a factor of $23$.
+After a robot fell (on average, once every $18$ seconds), was pushed (after $10$ seconds) or its twist commands changed (three times per episode), the optimized trajectories are no longer valid.
 To guarantee that the locomotion policy generalizes across different update rates, we additionally recompute the solution in all those scenarios.